Most Asked Questions

 Radios with built in antennas may experience improved reception by adding a wire to the back, plugging into an extension cord, or even repositioning the radio itself towards the new transmitter.
 You might also need to simply readjust your antenna(s).
 Point the antenna in the direction of the new location (Mt.
 Soledad).
 Some clock radios that don’t have an attached antenna may receive the signal better just by turning the radio itself.
 Some listeners have reported an improvement by switching to a radio with a telescopic antenna.
 If you’re already using this type, try fully extending the antenna or repositioning.
 Choose a new radio with an external antenna connector.
 Models Such as the Sangean WR-11 have this type of connector as do other manufacturers.

 Obtain an Internet radio.
-Many are available at your preferred electronic retailer such as Fry’s or Radio Shack.
 These devices do not require a computer but do require wireless internet connection.
 Most come in a variety of styles (modern to classic) and size (from pocket sized to table top).
-With the wi fi, these radios are portable, so listeners can take them from room to room as long as the internet connection is not compromised.

 You may continue to receive 89.5 FM in your car.
 Car antennas are stronger and can better receive the transmitted signal.